Inatysco/IPFS-network-analysis/README.md

 ## Analysis of the logfile

-The logfile contains only date/hour, peerid and cid (file identifier) of the requested file.
+The logfile contains only date/hour, PEERID and CID (file identifier) of the requested file.
-The script `scripts/1_ipfs_log_analysis.py` is designed to try to detect the IP address of the peerid and the filetype of the file corresponding to the cid.
+The script `scripts/1_ipfs_log_analysis.py` is designed to try to detect the IP address of the PEERID and the filetype of the file corresponding to the CID.

 1. Launch an IPFS daemon that will be used to associate IP address, filetype, ... from the PEERID and CID collected in the logfile